 Lovely as many of their entries were over the last two years, too few young people stepped up and we can’t keep paying out far more in prize money than we get in entry fees.

 If we get overrun with Young Photographer entries in 2021 we’d like nothing better than to reconsider for 2022.

-The Top 30 photos and all the winners (with captions) are still on display at the Wandoan Library.
+The Top 30 photos and all the winners (with captions) are now on display at the Wandoan Library.